InnoboticsSRL/ibt_ros2_description/README.md

 # IBT ROS2 description
-Nomenclature:
+Nomenclature for robofox:
 - Name of the product + DOF (6) + payload (18 kg) + reach (14, 1400 mm) + version of URDF (v2)

 ## Folder structure
-The entrypoint is `robofox.urdf.xacro` and it contains the kinematic chain of robofox with the parameters getted from the files `.yaml` contained in the correspoding config folder
+The entrypoint is always `*.urdf.xacro` for each robots and it contains the kinematic chain of the selected robot with the parameters getted from the files `.yaml` contained in the correspoding config folder
 ```
 ibt_ros2_description
 ├── config